 Just as higher quality "people food" is better for your own health, higher quality pet food will be better for your cat's health.
 The healthy food you choose should be appropriate for your cat or kitten's current health status, physical condition, activity level, and life stage.
 And of course, your cat or kitten should like the taste!

 The ASPCA recommends a "complete, high-quality food made by a reputable manufacturer, approved in feeding trials by the American Association of Feed Control Officers (AAFCO)."

-Just as you read the labels for your own food, you should also read the label of anything you feed your cat or kitten.
+Just as you read nutrition labels for yourself, you should also read the label of anything you feed your cat or kitten.

-If you plan to change the food you are serving your cat, it's usually best for your cat's health to change food gradually.
+If you plan to change the food you're serving your cat, it's usually best for your cat's health to change food gradually.

-Gradually changing your cat's food will make it easier on his or her digestive system and will allow your kitty to get accustomed to the new taste.
+Gradually changing the food will make it easier on his or her digestive system and will allow your kitty to get accustomed to the new taste.

 See my Changing Your Cat's Food article for more help with safely changing your kitty's diet.

 Healthy cat food comes in both dry (kibble) and wet food.
 If you buy a premium food, both should be nutritionally equal.
-The decision about whether to serve your cat dry or wet food should depend on your cat's preference and your schedule.
+The decision about whether to serve your cat dry or wet food should depend on your cat's preference, your schedule, and your vet's recommendations.